 - The Red Sox have found their new shortstop, after struggling with Jed Lowrie, Julio Lugo, Nick Green and Alex Gonzalez in 2009.
 Free agent Marcos Scutaro signs a two-year deal worth $11 million, with an option for a third year.
 Ironically, Gonzalez signed with the Blue Jays earlier this week, where he will fill Scutaro's shoes.

-- The Seattle Mariners also dip into the free agent pool, signing infielder Chone Figgins to a 4-year, $36 million deal.
+- The Seattle Mariners also dip into the free agent pool, signing infielder Chone Figgins to a four-year, $36 million deal.
 It's still not certain whether Figgins will play 2B or 3B for his new team, as this hinges on whether Seattle re-signs 3B Adrian Beltre.
 While the deal is announced today, it will only be finalized on December 8th.
-However, Figgins will be a huge disappointment and will be released before the end of his contract.
+However, Figgins will turn out to be a huge disappointment and will be released before the end of his contract.

 - 2010:

-- The Red Sox acquire All-Star 1B Adrian Gonzalez from San Diego for three prospects, P Casey Kelly, 1B Anthony Rizzo and OF Reymond Fuentes; Kelly and Fuentes are former first round picks in the amateur draft and are considered prize catches for the Friars.
+- The Red Sox acquire All-Star 1B Adrian Gonzalez from San Diego for three prospects, P Casey Kelly, 1B Anthony Rizzo and OF Reymond Fuentes; Kelly and Fuentes are former first round picks in the amateur draft and are considered prize catches for the Friars, although Rizzo will turn out to be the best of the three.
 The move also means that 1B Kevin Youkilis will move across the diamond to 3B, where he played in the minor leagues, and signals that the Sox have given up hopes of re-signing 3B Adrian Beltre, their best hitter last season.
-The deal will be official in two days when Gonzalez signs a seven-year deal with Boston, worth $154 million.
+The deal will be official in two days when Gonzalez signs a seven-year contract with Boston, worth $154 million.

 - The Yankees and SS Derek Jeter agree on a three-year deal worth $51 million, with an option for a fourth year.